 (v) Zoning, transportation, and utilities, including gas, electric, water, and sewerage;

-(vi) Configuration, topography, and the economical feasibility of development of property and suitability for construction; and
+(vi) Configuration, topography, suitability for construction; and

 (vii) Environmental assessment that includes, but is not limited to, asbestos, polyvinyl chlorides, and chemical contaminants that may be present on the site.